Top St. Louis Company Sends Its' Employees to SLU for MBAs

 Chris Floyd, a business skills rotation analyst at Boeing, the world’s largest aerospace company, is expanding his economics background to encompass all aspects of business through SLU's Professional MBA.

 “I was a recent college graduate when I first started at Boeing and having the opportunity to come in, learn more about the world of business and see how economics relates has been critical to my growth,” Floyd said.

 Boeing's Business Skills Rotation Program offers college graduates like Floyd the opportunity to fully develop their business skills in three to four years.
 Participants are exposed to financial planning, business operations, accounting skills and other hands-on experience, laying the foundation for them to succeed in the business world.

-Boeing's headquarters in St. Louis allowed Floyd to discover the MBA program at SLU, an accessible path to achieving his career goals.
+Boeing's St. Louis location allowed Floyd to discover the MBA program at SLU, an accessible path to achieving his career goals.

 “We had the opportunity to hear a professor from SLU give his take on the business environment and how we should take the entire world of business, not only our company, into consideration when we’re doing our work," Floyd said.

 Through the MBA program, Floyd said he has been able to draw connections from the